Wellington, Florida: History

 A vote for incorporation of the village of Wellington was held on November 7, 1995, with 3,851 votes in support and 3,713 votes in opposition, a margin of just 138 votes.
 Wellington officially became a village on December 31, 1995, as a state revenue sharing program required it to exist in 1995 in order to be eligible for funding in 1996.
 The village became Palm Beach County's 38th municipality and the ninth most populous city in the county at the time, with approximately 28,000 residents.
 The first village council elections were held on March 12, 1996.
 None of the candidates for any of the five seats secured a majority of the votes, forcing runoffs to be held on March 26.
 The first elected village council members were Paul Adams, Michael McDonough, Tom Wenham, Carmine Priore, and Kathy Foster.
 Two days later, the council held its first meeting and selected Foster for mayor, Priore for vice mayor, and Colin Baenziger for village manager.

 It has now become known as an international center for equestrian sports.

+On October 9, 2024, the town was hit by an EF3 tornado spawned by Hurricane Milton, which caused significant damage in the community, as well as in nearby Loxahatchee Groves, Palm Beach Gardens, and The Acreage.